This chapter teaches people to:

 - Use physical strategies.

-- Burn, bury, or compost diseased plant residues.
+- Burn, bury, or dispose of, but do not compost, diseased plant residues.

 - Solarize soil.

 - Prune and remove diseased plant parts.

 Occasionally cultural practices are not enough, especially with fungal diseases, and a preventive chemical is necessary.
 Sulfur, copper sulfate, and lime-sulfur are OMRI allowed for the following fungal diseases: rusts, black spot on roses, and powdery mildew.
 Bordeaux mixture is not allowed by OMRI because it contains hydrated lime, in addition to copper sulfate.